laulandn/nick3d/README.md

-Classes for reading 3d objects/worlds
+Classes for manipulating 3d objects
 ===============

 Work in progress...